Chargeback Form

 • Proof of delivery

-• Evidence the customer is satisfied with the purchase (a positive review, photos of the buyer using the item, etc.)
+• Evidence of customer satisfaction (positive review, photos of the buyer using the item, etc.)

-• Evidence the purchase was made by an authorized member of the cardholder's household
+• Evidence the purchase was made by an authorized user

 Chargeback Form Templates

-If you’re interested in keeping this information handy, we’ve prepared some sample chargeback form template guides to use.
-You can download our Chargeback Rebuttal Letter Template and Checklist to help you script and format the necessary documents for the next dispute you receive.
+If you’re interested in keeping this information handy, we’ve prepared a sample chargeback form template for you to use.
+You can download our Chargeback Rebuttal Letter Guide to help you script and format the necessary documents for the next dispute you receive.
+You can also download a basic rebuttal template below:

 Before you submit your chargeback forms, take a quick look at this checklist to make sure you’ve optimized your response: